r-coh/javascript-switch-statement/README.md

 ## Switch Statement vs If Else Statement

 `if else` statements is a conditional control structure that is used to compare against a pair of outcomes.
-This can only be either `true` or `false` responses, and any other custom matching required should always return a boolean.
-If else statements are used to evaluate at most 2 conditions.

-Switch statements have better support for handling multilple result expressions unlike if else statement that mostly works on binary results of an expression, ie. there can only be 2 outcomes.
-Multiple conditions can be achieved with if else statements, by nesting multiple of if else statements together.
+This can only be either `true` or `false` responses only, though they are used to compare boolean values, if else statements can be used instead of switch statements especially when the expected results from an expression are either `true` or `fasle`, since this are the constants required to evaluate the different cases in an if statement execution.
+Switch statements have better support for handling multilple result not restricted to only `true` or `fasle`.

 Even though it's possible to achieve similar control flow with `if else` statements, `switch case` offers more readablity of the code, as nested if conditions are not always quick to read through and understand flow of a program.

-An Example of an nested if else statement usage.
+An Example above written with if statements.

 ```javascript
 let epoch_date = new Date('January 1, 1970 00:00:00')